SENG330/course/exercises/ex1.md

 ## To ensure that everything works:

 1. In the SoftwareDesignCode project, navigate to the Gradle tab (right side of INtelliJ).
 Doubleclick `Tasks>Application>Run`.
 2. Now double-click `Verification>Test` task in Gradle.
-You should see three failing tests.
+You should see four failing tests.
 3. Click at the bottom-left to highlight the Checkstyle pane.
 Select "Google Checks".
 Checkstyle is a tool to ensure the code we write follows a common format (in this case, set out by Google).

 ## Once everything works as described above, try the following: